StephaneMoriceau/WebLogic-Cloud-Workshop/README.md

 cp terraform.tfvars.example terraform.tfvars
 ```

+2. Open the terraform.tfvars file

+Use your preferred editor and open the file terraform.tfvars

-2. Update the terraform.tfvars file with the specific of your environment
+3. Update the terraform.tfvars file with the specific of your environment

+Update the following variables with the values your recorded earlier in the lab

+- api_fingerprint
+- api_private_key_path
+- api_private_key_password
+- compartment_id
+- tenancy_id
+- user_id

+- region

+- Base64_Password

 # 7. Create the required infrasture to provision a Domain in WebLogic Cloud from the OCI Marketplace